 |Grant Program:||English Learners|

-The English Learners topic supports research that considers how policies, practices, programs, and other resources can be leveraged to improve education outcomes and reduce the academic achievement gap, and address inequities in education for English Learners (ELs).
-IES uses the term English Learner under a broad definition, encompassing individuals whose home language is not English and whose English language proficiency hinders their ability to meet learning and achievement expectations for their level of schooling.
+The English Learners topic supports research that considers how policies, practices, programs, and other resources can be leveraged to improve education outcomes, reduce the academic achievement gap, and address inequities in education for English Learners (ELs).
+IES uses the term English Learner to encompass individuals whose home language is not English and whose English language proficiency hinders their ability to meet learning and achievement expectations for their level of schooling.
 The EL population is diverse in terms of home language and proficiency, English language proficiency, age of entry in U.S. schools, and school experiences like language of instruction and policies guiding EL identification and reclassification.
 ELs come from many different countries of origin, with unique life experiences, cultures, and skills that can be a strength and an asset for their education and future careers.
 Despite these potential benefits, ELs also face many challenges, such as having to learn English while simultaneously learning academic content.